home-assistant/home-assistant.io/source/_components/switch.zigbee.markdown

   required: true
   type: integer
 address:
-  description: The long 64-bit address of the remote ZigBee device whose pin you would like to sample.
-Do not include this variable if you want to sample the local ZigBee device's pins.
+  description: The long 64-bit address of the remote ZigBee device whose digital output pin you would like to switch.
+Do not include this variable if you want to switch the local ZigBee device's pins.
   required: false
   type: string
 on_state: